About the Game

-In my opinion, the blockout phase is one of the most crucial phases in a game.
+In my opinion, the blockout phase is one of the most crucial phases during development.
 Building quickly, testing regularly, and then iterating levels reveals weaknesses and strengths early on, saving a lot of time (and headaches) in the long run.

 Adding Gameplay & Logic

-To script the quests in Rascals Escape we used the “EvilSystem” our in-house node-based visual scripting tool.
-While mostly concerning myself with the Level Design I did my fair part of scripting quests and even writing some of the dialogue.
+To create the quests in Rascals Escape we used the “EvilSystem”, the Good Evil’s in-house node-based visual scripting tool.
+While mostly concerning myself with the Level Design, I did my fair part of scripting and even writing some of the dialogue.
 Establishing templates and a well-documented workflow for the different quest types accelerated the scripting workflow in the later stages of development significantly.

-Another thing later on in development that was added to my tool belt was a custom component working with Unity’s Cinemachine plugin which enabled me to script all cutscenes in the game.
-Aside from cutscenes that drive the story, I also worked on dozens of small camera movements to establish areas, draw the attention of players to items & points of interest, or showcase the change in the level (e.g whenever a previously blocked-off path has been unlocked).
+Another thing later on in development that was added to my tool belt was a custom component working with Unity’s Cinemachine plugin, which enabled me to script the cutscenes for the game.
+Aside from cutscenes that drive the story, I also worked on dozens of small camera movements to establish areas, draw the attention of to items & points of interest, or showcase the change in the level (e.g whenever a previously blocked-off path has been unlocked).